-As a student of a DETC-accredited distance education institution, you agree to the following:
+As a student of a DEAC-accredited distance education institution, you agree to the following:

 I recognize that in the pursuit of my educational goals and aspirations, I have certain responsibilities toward my fellow distance learners, my institution and myself.
 To fulfill these responsibilities, I pledge adherence to this Code of Conduct.
-I will observe fully the standards, rules, policies and guidelines established by my institution, the Accrediting Commission of the Distance Education and Training Council, the Colorado Department of Private Occupational Schools and other appropriate organizations serving in an oversight role for my institution.
+I will observe fully the standards, rules, policies and guidelines established by my institution, the Distance Education Accrediting Commission, the Colorado Department of Private Occupational Schools and other appropriate organizations serving in an oversight role for my institution.